-Hacktivist group LulzSec dominated headlines in 2011 with attacks on Sony, PBS, the U.S. Senate, the CIA, FBI affiliate InfraGard and others, and then disbanded after 50 days.
+A hacktivist group dominated headlines in 2011 with attacks on Sony, PBS, the U.S. Senate, the CIA, FBI affiliate InfraGard and others.

-The variety of targets seems to show that almost any institution could be at risk, although only a tiny minority is affected by hacktivist attacks.
-Significantly, law enforcement organizations have arrested many members of LulzSec and Anonymous.
+The variety of targets seems to show that almost any institution could be at risk, although only a small minority is affected by hacktivist attacks.